 Cupcakes

-Cupcakes are one of the most fun sweet treats around.
-They’re fun to make, look at, and eat…and luckily, they’re also fun to draw.
-Just like you can decorate cupcakes in many different ways, you can also add as many designs as you like when you draw them, and experiment with colours and textures.
+Cupcakes are arguably one of the most fun sweet treats around.
+They’re enjoyable to make, look at, and eat…and luckily, they’re also fun to draw.
+When both baking and drawing you can decorate cupcakes however you like and experiment with colours and textures.

-Drawing cupcakes also gives you a good chance to work on detail, composition, and shading – but you can choose to draw more cartoony cupcakes too.
-Decorative aspects like swirled frosting, cherries and colourful sprinkles are especially fun to draw, and once you’ve got your cupcake down on paper, you can play around with colouring it using different mediums.
+Drawing cupcakes also gives you a chance to work on detail, composition, and shading – or you can choose to draw more cartoony cupcakes too.
+Decorative aspects like swirled frosting, cherries, and colourful sprinkles are especially fun to draw, and you can play around with using different mediums when adding colour.

-Check out these cupcake illustrations in the video below for more inspiration.
+Check out the cupcake illustrations in the video below for more inspiration.

 10. Lamps